rpdelaney/l4d2-tourney-rules/rules.md

 `mat_hdr`) are allowed.

 ######6.2.8 Wait
-Use of the wait command in scripts is allowed without limitation.
+Use of the wait command in scripts is allowed without limitation, unless they are blocked by the server.

 ######6.2.9 Command-line arguments
 All command-line arguments that do not exploit nor allow the player to